djpardis/djpardis.github.io/_posts/2025-01-15-revisiting-moneyball.md

 Billy Beane famously told Michael Lewis, "My shit doesn't work in the playoffs," acknowledging that his analytical approach, while dominant over 162 games, couldn't overcome October's inherent randomness.
 It's a "crapshoot" because the best regular season team frequently loses due to small sample sizes and variance inherent in short series <a href="#ref6">[6]</a>.

 The statistical evidence supports this theory.
-Since the Wild Card era began in 1995, the team with the best regular season record has won the World Series only 8 out of 29 times - a 28% success rate.
+Since the Wild Card era began in 1995, the team with the best regular season record has won the World Series only 8 out of 29 times (a 28% success rate).

 ![World Series winners](/files/pics/blog/2025/wswinners.png){: style="max-width: 500px; display: block; margin: 0 auto;"}
 *World series winners since 1995 and their win-loss records.*